pinbraerts/shell.nvim/README.md

 endfunction
 ```

-it will be automatically added to `s:configs` dictionary
+it will be automatically added to `g:shell_configurations` dictionary